ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 The connections that allow positive affirmation are 1, 2, 4, 5, and 7.

 More insidious is blocking the connections that do not allow positive
 confirmation: 3 and 6.
-An attacker may truncate a or drop a response from a server to a client, such that the server believes it has shared data with the recipient, when it has not.
+An attacker may truncate or drop a response from a server to a client, such that the server believes it has shared data with the recipient, when it has not.
 However, in both scenatios (3 and 6), the server cannot distinguish the client as a cooperating